 The damage done, he argues, reflects two sides of factory farming.
 On the one hand farm animals are taken out of the fields and put into vast sheds and other forms of industrialised confinement.
-On the other hand feeding them then hugely destructive.
+On the other hand feeding them is then hugely destructive.
 Vast tracts of land, often obtained by deforestation, along with chemical pesticides and fertilisers, are then necessary to grow the grain to feed them – grain that could be eaten directly by human beings.
 The green-house gasses produced by all this is one of the biggest sources of global emissions.

 The most extreme consequence of this, Lynbery points out, is the creation of oceanic dead zones when these chemicals reach the oceans via the rivers – which is the subject of his book mentioned above: Dead Zone – where the wild things were.

 Tony Juniper, in chapter 4, adds another dimension into the mix.
 This is the issue of growth – both economic growth and population growth – which he rightly agues, are both major drivers behind the ecological crisis.
 He points out that in the early 19th century the world population was about one billion.
 By the late 1920s it had doubled to two billion and then three billion by 1960.
 By April 2017 it went past seven and a half billion.
 At the same time, he adds, people on average became richer and their consumption expectations rose accordingly, including in Asia.
 He also points to the rapid urbanisation that is taking place across the globe often creating populations with more disposable incomes which leads to increasingly meat-based diets.